VVill-ga/vvill.dev/content/projects/website.md

 ---

 **P.S.** The website I used to get my free domain was [Freenom](https://www.freenom.com).
-Unfortunetly, in March of 2023, they were sued by Meta and were forced to stop allowing new domains to be registered.
-Someone posted an [alternatives list](https://www.reddit.com/r/freenom/comments/16kwmm2/alternatives_to_freenom_megalist/) to the Freenom subreddit for other opportunities to get a free domain name, and I'm particularily fond of the github subdomain options.
+Unfortunately, in March of 2023, they were sued by Meta and were forced to stop allowing new domains to be registered.
+Someone posted an [alternatives list](https://www.reddit.com/r/freenom/comments/16kwmm2/alternatives_to_freenom_megalist/) to the Freenom subreddit for other opportunities to get a free domain name, and I'm particularly fond of the github subdomain options.
 Any option here will give you limited control and reliability however.
 \
 \
 A paid domain is only about $10 a year, which I'd suggest moving to as soon as you can.
-My prefered domain registrar is **[Cloudflare](https://cloudflare.com)** because they are (to my knowledge) the only ones who don't charge any extra registration fees.
+My preferred domain registrar is **[Cloudflare](https://cloudflare.com)** because they are (to my knowledge) the only ones who don't charge any extra registration fees.
 The "tradeoff" is that you have to use their DNS for your domain, but that would have been a no-brainer anyways.